openstack-archive/infra-manual/doc/source/drivers.rst

 have permission to do this yourself.

-Tag the tip of the appropriate branch (proposed/<series> for server repositories, master for clients/libraries) with a release tag and push that tag to Gerrit by running the following commands::
+Tag the tip of the appropriate branch (proposed/<series> for server projects, master for clients/libraries) with a release tag and push that tag to Gerrit by running the following commands::

   git checkout <branch name>